stt-datacore/website/static/crew/uhura_tribble_crew.md

 Oh, girls in space, be wary, be wary, be wary, girls in space, be wary.
 We know not what WRG will do.

 Now from a mega event place, she comes with variant-best base.
-A-seeking out her Faction race, she fills shuttles for you.
+A-seeking out her Faction place, she fills shuttles for you.

 Oh, Tribble's our new darling, our darling, our darling.
 Tribble's our new darling.
 We know how well she'll do. 🎵